-All the fluid levels should be checked prior to hitting the road.
+All fluid levels should be checked prior to hitting the road.
 Top off any fluid that is too low so you don’t run out while on your adventure.
 It’s also important to check the color of the bike’s coolant and the brake fluid.
 This is also a good time to check every system of the bike for any leaks.

 The kickstand is important because it holds the bike upright when you are not in motion.
 Move the kickstand in and out of position to look for damage and to make sure it operates smoothly.

-A motorcycle adventure is a lot of fun but it can also turn to stress if you are involved in an accident.
+A motorcycle adventure is a lot of fun but it can also turn into stress if you are involved in an accident.
 If you are injured in a motorcycle accident you should call our experienced attorney at 310-997-0904 to schedule a meeting.